Gym Nutrition Tips: 5 Ways to Get More Out of Your Workouts

 And be careful about alcohol consumption.
 The day after drinking, you may be more dehydrated than usual.
 As a result, you may want to increase your fluid intake to compensate.

-Plus, there are drawbacks to the use of unregulated supplements.
+But keep in mind that there are drawbacks to the use of supplements.

 The Food and Drug Administration does not regulate supplements like they do medications or food, so the claims you see on product labels are often unsubstantiated.
 Even the mention of studies can be misleading.
 Product manufacturers can conduct their own limited studies to support supplement sales.